TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 > ## **Data Formats and Capabilities**

 <img src="NeuroMod Matlab Version/Modules/MISC/Images/Example_Image_1.jpg" align="right" width="100%" />
+<p align="right"><em>Figure 1.
+Neuropixels 1 LFP signal with brain regions from Neuropixels Trajectory Explorer annotated on the probe.</em></p>

 NeuroMod supports data extraction from raw recording data with three different 'libraries' - first the NeuroMod intern (Matlab-based) data extraction, secondly data extraction using the NeuralEnsemble NEO Python package and thirdly data extraction using SpikeInterface- all through the user interface without the need for coding!
-The MATLAB intern and NEO libraries support recordings obtained with the Open Ephys GUI but to different extends - NeuroMod supports all OE formats (binary .dat; .nwb and OE format files) from any recording system (OE acquisition board; Intan RHD acquisition board; Neuropixels basestation with NP1.0 or 2.0 probes), while NEO only supports binary format recordings, also including Neuropixels recordings with a Neuropixels basestation.
+The MATLAB intern and NEO libraries support recordings obtained with the Open Ephys GUI but to different extends - NeuroMod supports all OE formats (binary .dat; .nwb and OE format files) from any recording system (OE acquisition board; Intan RHD acquisition board; Neuropixels base station with NP1.0 or 2.0 probes), while NEO only supports binary format recordings, also including Neuropixels recordings with a Neuropixels base station.
 Additionally, both libraries support extraction of Neuralynx .ncs recordings (.ncs; .nev; .nse and .ntt files).

 Besides these shared formats, NeuroMod itself currently supports formats recorded with the Intan RHX data acquisition software (and legacy RHD software) as well as Spike2, SpikeGLX Neuropixels 1.0 and Tucker Davis Tank recordings.
 This includes .dat and .rhd files from the Intan RHX and RHD software, .smrx files for Spike2 recordings, .ap.bin and .lp.bin files for SpikeGLX as well as .sev TDT (Tucker Davis Tank format) recordings.
 Through the use of the NEO library, NeuroMod furthermore offers to extract Plexon (.plx) recordings - while the use of the SpikeInterfae library allows to extract Maxwell Biosystems MaxOne MEA recordings in the .h5 format.